mikaelsc5/ExpectJS/README.md

 The _'toBeFalsy'_ matcher is for boolean casting testing

 The _'toEqual'_ matcher compares objects with ===

+The _'toMatch'_ matcher compares the regular expression pattern with a string

 The _'toThrow'_ matcher is for testing if a function throws an exception